For best performance, we recommend the 64-bit version of the latest modern, standards-based browsers:

-Your hardware should have a nonmobile graphics card with at least 512 MB of video memory.
-For the best performance, it is recommended that you have a graphics card with at least 1 GB of video memory, especially for working with larger or more memory-intensive scenes.
-Nonmobile versions of graphics cards typically have better performance than mobile graphics cards (denoted with m or mobile).
-To get more detailed information about WebGL requirements, visit WebGL troubleshooting.
+Minimum requirements are a high-performance graphics card with at least 512 MB of video memory.
+For the best performance, it is recommended that you have a graphics card with at least 1 GB of video memory, especially for working with larger or more memory-intensive 3D scenes.
+High-performance, stand-alone graphics cards typically have better performance than integrated graphics cards.
+To get more detailed information about WebGL requirements, visit the khronos.org WebGL wiki.

-If you're using a mobile device other than those listed above, your device should have a minimum of 2GB of RAM (4 GB recommended), a powerful multi-core processor and GPU, and the latest Android or iOS version installed.
+Mobile devices should have a minimum of 2GB of RAM (4 GB recommended), a powerful multi-core processor and graphics card, and the latest Android or iOS version installed.

 About web servers